zettsu-t/cppMockgen/howToUse.md

 * -outheaderfile filename (shown later) : CppMockGen creates `filename` that contains include directives same as source files specified with -source options.
+* -systempath appends a system and compiler directory such as /opt.
 * First filename (mockgenSample1.hpp) : A tested header
   file.
 CppMockGen parses and makes mocks for classes and free functions which are defined in `filename` and in files that